The Order-to-Cash Cycle: a guide for businesses

 When payment is not received and applied by the agreed upon date, an account becomes delinquent and is transferred to collections.

 It is the job of collectors to contact customers and try to get them to pay.
 There are many reasons that accounts become delinquent.
-A customer could just need a reminder to pay, they may be strategically paying late in order to better manage their own cash flow, they may have a dispute about the good or service they received or they may simply be unable to pay.
+A customer could just need a reminder to pay their open invoices, they may be strategically paying late in order to better manage their own cash flow, they may have a dispute about the good or service they received or they may simply be unable to pay.

 A collector has the complicated job of connecting with customers, understanding their reasons for delinquency and trying to work with them in order to realize payment for the company.

-Now that you have an understanding of the essential processes of the Order-to-Cash cycle, let’s look at ways you can optimize the O2C in your business.
+Now that you have an understanding of the essential processes of the Order-to-Cash cycle, let’s look at ways you can optimize the order-to-cash (O2C) in your business.

 Order-to-Cash best practices

-The order-to-cash process is often overlooked and under-leveraged as an opportunity to drive business efficiency, increase cash flow and strengthen customer relationships.
+Often overlooked and under-leveraged as an opportunity, the order-to-cash process can drive business efficiency, increase cash flow and strengthen customer relationships.

 Companies that approach this process with strategic goals in mind gain considerable advantage over those that do not.
 While it’s important for a business to recognize the opportunity to reduce costs involved in the order-to-cash process, the benefits of investing in smart Order-to-Cash solutions go much further.